jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 For all that Clojure champions statelessness, where namespaces are concerned the evaluation context (of source code being compiled, of evaluations you request in a REPL) is very stateful indeed.

 You are always 'in' some namespace, whether you're at some point in time in your use of a REPL or you are the Clojure reader going through the process of compiling a source code file.
 You can change the namespace you're in, at any point.
-Swapping in and out of namespaces is generally something you'd only to in REPL contexts - in source code files, you generally declare the namespace stuff at the top and that's that.
+Swapping in and out of namespaces is generally something you'd only do in REPL contexts - in source code files, you generally declare the namespace stuff at the top and that's that.

 Before you can refer to symbols in a namespace, you have to load (read and evaluate and compile) a source containing those symbols defined in that namespace.
 The source generally has to be on the classpath, which is defined by your build tool (more often than not, Leiningen).